filhaDeHades/Script-Mail-Automatization/README.md

 # Script for Mail Automatization

 This script was made for de automatization of e-mails.
-In the moment, this script only send simple messages e-mails.
+In the moment, this script only send simple messages e-mails with or without attached PDF documents.

 ## Instructions:
 1. **Files organization:**